vaniacourses/jpacman/README.md

 About
 -----

-Pacman-style game for design patterns teaching
+Pacman-style game for design patterns teaching.

 This project, originally developed for software testing teaching, has been adapted to provide a hands-on experience in learning design patterns.